pixelated/pixelated-user-agent/README.md

  NOTE: Be aware that you will not be able to send mails outside, but you can test sending mails internally from one user to another.

+## Running tests

+[Here](https://github.com/pixelated/pixelated-user-agent/wiki/Running-Tests) you will find informations about how to run Pixelated tests.

-## Running tests on your local machine
+### Running tests on your local machine
 If you want to run the tests in your host machine outside of vagrant:

 ```